Commencement Information

 FAQ

-Due to the size of the graduating class and the capacity of the Haidee and Allen Wild Center for the Arts Auditorium, each eligible graduate will receive six (6) general admission tickets for guests.
-This ensures that every graduate can have family and friends present while maintaining a safe and comfortable experience for all attendees.
+Due to the size of the graduating class and the capacity of the Haidee and Allen Wild Center for the Arts Auditorium, each eligible graduate will receive eight (8) general admission tickets for guests.

 Commencement Ticket Details